Friendship College

-Friendship College was a private Baptist historically black college, established in 1891, and located in Rock Hill, South Carolina.
+Friendship College was a private Baptist historically black college, established in 1891 and located in Rock Hill, South Carolina, United States.
 The school was closed permanently in 1981, and demolished after a fire.

-The founding president of Friendship College was Rev. M.P.
+The founding president of Friendship College was M.P.
 Hall.

 Athletics

 Friendship college had teams in baseball, football, and basketball.
 One basketball player from the school, Harthorne Wingo, played in the NBA and was an NBA Finals champion.
 Their football team lost 106–0 to Florida Normal in 1947, and 142–0 to Edward Waters in 1964.